 You may be considering running a 50K because your friends have promised you that you’ll get to eat M&Ms at each aid station with abandon.
 Or because you like the idea of an ultra marathoner sticker or magnet on your car.
 You may have even run a bunch of half and full marathons, and think it can’t possibly be much more difficult.

 It is.
 Really.
 But so, so worth it.

-I’ve only one 50K but I am in the middle of training for my second this September.
-I can tell you it’s incredibly difficult, but also more rewarding than any other type of running I’ve ever done.
+I’ve run the same 50K three times and can tell you it’s incredibly difficult, but also more rewarding than any other type of running I’ve ever done.